nartannt/iterative_monomorphisation/presentation/presentation.typ

 //]

 #slide(title: "Bounds")[
+  #set par(justify: true)
-  We cannot #alert[exhaustively enumerate] all type variables instantiations.

-  We use #alert[heuristics] to determine which instantiations we perform:
+  Since we cannot #alert[exhaustively enumerate] all type variables instantiations, we use #alert[heuristics] to determine which instantiations we perform:

-  #pause
-  - The number of #alert[iterations] of the algorithm is limited.
+  - We limit the number of #alert[iterations].

-  #pause
   - We filter type arguments by #alert[function symbol].

   #pause
   - We limit the number of #alert[substitutions] we generate.

-  #pause
   - We limit the number of #alert[applications] of the substitutions.

 ]